 Continuously Variable Automatic (CVT)

-You may be excused for not recognizing the new-generation Versa, as it's a pretty large stylistic departure from the plain Versa we've come to know, and not love.
+You may be excused for not recognizing the new-generation Versa; the car is a pretty large stylistic departure from the plain Versa we've come to know, and not love.
 The new grille is set low on the front facia, accented with chrome on the S and SV, while the SR gets a darker chrome finish.
 You may still get standard halogen headlights on the S and SV, but they sweep up the sharp curves of the hood quite stylishly.
 The top-tier SR gets LED headlights and adds signature lighting and foglights.
 It also adds a body-color rear spoiler, which can be specced onto the lower trims, too.
-The entry-level S rides on 15-inch steel wheels, while the SV gets 16-inch alloys, and the SR gets the largest wheels ever offered on a Nissan Versa, 17-inch alloys in a split five-spoke design.
+The entry-level S rides on 15-inch steel wheels, while the SV gets 16-inch alloys, and the SR gets the largest wheels ever offered on a Nissan Versa vehicle, 17-inch alloys in a split five-spoke design.

-While it may have gained a few inches here and there, the Nissan Versa is still a small vehicle.
+While it may have gained a few inches here and there, the Nissan Versa is still a small vehicle by accord of its dimensions.
 The subcompact sedan measures just 177 inches long, with a short 103.1-inch wheelbase.
 It's gained about two inches in width though, measuring 68.5 inches wide without the mirrors.
 However, it's a bit shorter than the last generation, standing only 57.3 inches tall.
 But the biggest change is its weight.
 Even the base-level S trim now weighs more than the heaviest Versa from last year, tipping the scales at 2,599 lbs.
 The top-tier SR maxes out at 2,729 lbs, which is still pretty featherlight by modern standards.

 Don't expect too much from the Versa's paint palette.
 With only eight colors available, you won't be standing out from the crowd in your affordable sedan.
 The S gets the most restrictive color options, with only Super Black, Fresh Powder, Gun Metallic, and Brilliant Silver Metallic.
 However, it also gets the eye-catching Electric Blue Metallic, so it's not all bad.
 The SV and SR get access to the premium palette, which comprises Scarlet Ember Tintcoat, Aspen White Tricoat, and Monarch Orange Metallic, each for an additional $395.
 Our SR tester wore a lovely shade Electric Blue, which is the most attractive color in our opinion but doesn't match the orange interior accents as well as other options.